pachyderm/docs/content/2.3.x/deploy-manage/deploy/deploy-w-proxy.md

 - To use `pachctl`, run `pachctl auth login` then authenticate again (to Pachyderm this time) with the mock User (username: `admin`, password: `password`).

-- Notebook users, if you have installed [JupyterHub and the Mount Extension](../../../how-tos/jupyterlab-extension/) on the same cluster, the connection url to your Pachyderm cluster in the login form (click on the mount extension icon in the far left tab ) is now: `grpc://pachd.<namespace>.svc.cluster.local:30650`

 ## Changes to the S3 Gateway